Thiago92Rodrigues/events-booking-api/README.md

 ## RUNNING THE APPLICATION

-To run the app simply start both the backend and the frontend docker compose files.</br>
+To run the app simply start both the backend and the frontend docker compose files.

-To do that run the following command in both directories (backend and frontend).</br>
+To do that run the following command in both directories (backend and frontend).

 The server will be up in PORT `3000` and the react app in PORT `3001`.

 ```sh